Singularity-tutorial/Singularity-tutorial.github.io/README.md

 Note the `--force` option which ensures our previous container is completely overwritten.

-After rebuilding our container, we can call the lolcow.simg as though it were an executable, and simply give it two arguments.
-One for input and one for output.
+After rebuilding our container, we can call the lolcow.simg as though it were an executable, give it input and output file names, and optionally give additional arguments to go directly to the `cowsay` program.

 ```
 $ ./lolcow.simg
-Please provide an input and an output file.
+Usage:
+lolcow.simg -i <infile> -o <outfile> [ -- <cowsay options> ]

-$ ./lolcow.simg input output2
+$ ./lolcow.simg -i input -o output2

 $ cat output2
  ______________________________________